Associate Professor of Anthropology and International Affairs (she/her/hers)

 Dr. Attiya Ahmad is an Associate Professor of Anthropology and International Affairs.
 Broadly conceived, her research focuses on the gendered interrelation of Islamic reform movements and political economic processes spanning the Middle East and South Asia, in particular the greater Arabian Peninsula/Persian Gulf and Indian Ocean regions.
 Dr. Ahmad is currently examining the development of global halal tourism networks.

 Henry Luce/American Council of Learned Societies Fellowship in Religion, Journalism, and International Affairs, 2017.
 In Residence at the Institute for Religion, Culture and Public Life, Columbia University (New York, USA), 2017-18.

 Visiting Scholar, Department of Sociology, Boğaziçi University (Istanbul, Turkey), 2015.

-Gender and feminist studies; Islam and Muslim societies; transnationalism and globalization; migration and diaspora studies; political economy; Middle East and South Asia studies.
+Gender and feminist studies; Islam and Muslim societies; transnationalism and globalization; migration and diaspora; tourism; Middle East and South Asia.